Australian Center for International Agricultural Research

 The Australian Center for International Agricultural Research (ACIAR) operates as part of Australia’s international development cooperation.
 ACIAR promotes and finances collaborative research between Australian and developing-country researchers in disciplines of agriculture and natural resources.

-ACIAR does not undertake R&D itself.
+ACIAR does not undertake Research and Development (R&D) itself.
 It plans, funds, and manages R&D projects carried out by Australian public-sector organizations, NGOs, and private-sector groups in partnership with counterparts in developing countries.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources